2015 IFAF World Championship

 The 2015 IFAF World Championship was the fifth instance of the IFAF World Championship, an international American football tournament.
 The United States hosted the tournament.
 Seven teams had confirmed their participation for the tournament in Canton, Ohio.

-The tournament was to be hosted by Stockholm, Sweden with all games to be taken place at the new Tele2 Arena, but on 19 December 2014, the local organizing committee for the Stockholm 2015 VM Amerikansk fotboll announced that it could not raise the sponsor structure to run the event and thus had to cancel.
-USA Football then stepped in and announced the Championships would be held at the Tom Benson Hall of Fame Stadium in Canton.
-Several days later both the German and Austrian teams announced they would not be able to attend the 2015 Championships citing the increased financial costs of travelling to the United States and also questioning the choice of Canton for hosting it due to the lack of facilities for a large number of teams.
+The tournament was to be hosted by Stockholm, Sweden, with all games to be take place at the Tele2 Arena, but in December 2014, it was canceled after the host failed to set up a sponsorship structure.
+Instead, USA Football hosted the tournament at the Tom Benson Hall of Fame Stadium in Canton.

-The United States won their third consecutive championship in their third appearance, defeating Japan in the final.
-The Gold Medal Game international broadcast was carried on Sports Radio America.
+The United States won their third consecutive championship in their third appearance, defeating Japan 59–12 in the final.
+Sports Radio America internationally broadcast the gold medal game.

-History
+Background

-The 2015 games in Sweden were originally scheduled to be the first ever to consist of a field of 12 national teams in World Championships.
+The 2015 World Championships in Sweden were originally scheduled to be the first ever to consist of a field of 12 national teams in World Championships.
 The teams were to be divided into four groups for the preliminary round.

-Budgetary considerations caused several teams to withdraw from the 2015 Championship.
-After the move of the tournament to Canton a new schedule containing only 8 teams was announced.
+In December 2014, the local organizing committee revealed that the tournament was canceled after the host failed to set up a sponsorship structure.
+USA Football later took over organizational duties to host the tournament at Tom Benson Hall of Fame Stadium in Canton.
+Both the German and Austrian teams did not attend, raising the challenge of the increased financial costs of traveling to the U.S. and also questioning the choice of Canton for hosting it, due to the lack of facilities to accommodate a large number of teams.

 The schedule in Canton originally had five rounds, with teams divided into two brackets of four teams each.
-The preliminary rounds consisted of three games for each team against each of the other teams in their bracket.
-The top three finishers in the higher bracket- which included the higher seeded teams (USA, Canada, Japan, and Mexico), and the lone top finisher in the lower bracket would reach the semi-final and final single-elimination round.
+The teams were seeded based on their IFAF rankings.
+The preliminary rounds consisted of each team playing three games: one against every other team in their bracket.
+The top three finishers in the higher bracket (USA, Canada, Japan, and Mexico) and the lone top finisher in the lower bracket would advance to the semifinals.

-In late April #2 seed Canada (silver-medal winners in 2011) announced it would withdraw, citing sponsorship, budgetary and scheduling difficulties.
+Team Canada, the defending silver medalists, withdrew from the tournament due to difficulties with sponsorship, budgeting and scheduling.

-The revised final schedule included 7 teams playing 4 rounds with three games each day on July 9, 12, 15, 18. #3 seed Japan received a bye in Round 1, while #4 seed Mexico drew a bye in Round 2 as a result of its loss in the first-round game versus the US team.
+Originally 8 teams for this edition, the final schedule included 7 teams playing 4 rounds with three games each day on July 9, 12, 15, and 18. #3 seed Japan received a bye in Round 1, while #4 seed Mexico drew a bye in Round 2 after losing in the first round against Team USA.

-On July 18, the United States defeated Japan 59–12 to win the 2015 IFAF World Championship.